WelcomWeb/alfred-workflows/README.md

 ## Visual Studio Code ([Download Workflow](https://github.com/WelcomWeb/alfred-workflows/raw/master/visual-studio-code/vsc.alfredworkflow))
 A worflow for Visual Studio Code that works as the ones for Sublime Text and Atom.
 Set your project folder with `vsc-set` and specify the path for your project folder, and open Visual Studio Code with a project folder with `vsc <PROJECT>`.
+You can of course also open a custom path.

 ![Using 'vsc'](https://raw.githubusercontent.com/WelcomWeb/alfred-workflows/master/assets/using-vsc.png)